 There are insufficient data to support the use of fentanyl in labor or delivery.
 Therefore, such use is not recommended.
-Opioids cross the placenta and may produce respiratory depression and psycho-phys-iologic effects in neonates.
-An opioid antagonist, such as naloxone. must be available for reversal of opioid- induced respiratory depression in the neonate.
+Opioids cross the placenta and may produce respiratory depression and psycho-physiologic effects in neonates.
+An opioid antagonist, such as naloxone sion in the neonate.
 Fentanyl Citrate Injection is not recommended for use in pregnant women during or immediately prior to labor, when other analgesic techniques are more appropriate.
-Opioid analgesics, including Fentanyl Citrate Injection, can prolong labor through actions which temporarily reduce the strength, duration, and frequency of iterine contractions.
-However, this effect is not consistent and ma be offset by an increased rate of cervical dilation, which tends to shorten labor.
-Monitor neonates exposed to opioid analgesics during labor for signs of excess sedation and respiratory depression
+Opioid analgesics. including Fentanyl Citrate Injection, can prolong labor through actions which temporarily reduce the strength, duration, and frequency of uterine contractions.
+However, this effect is not consistent and may be offset by an increased rate of cervical dilation, which tends to shorten labor.
+Monitor neonates exposed to opioid analgesics during labor for signs of excess sedation and respiratory depression.